1W1521375/unassigned-prefix-announcements-detector/README.md

-# Route research by JPNIC
+# Route research by JPNIC Route Research Expert Team
 This is a simple script that compares a full route information (observed announcements) and lists of assigned/unassigned IP prefixes managed by a region/organisation, then detects unassigned prefixes that actually are anounced in the internet.

 ## Getting Started